Skip to main content

 Tips and reminders

-- Keep your both devices handy: You'll switch between your computer and smartphone during setup.
+• Keep both devices handy: You'll switch between your computer and smartphone during setup.

-- Fully complete all four steps: Install the app, add Authenticator as a sign-in method, add your Stanford account, and enable passwordless login.
+• Fully complete all four steps: Open the app (pre-installed in your Work Profile through Intune), add Authenticator as a sign-in method, add your Stanford account, and enable passwordless login.

 Ready to get started?

 Click each step to view instructions.
-Icons show weather you'll complete that step on your mobile phone or computer.
+Icons show whether you'll complete that step on your mobile phone or computer.

-Complete these steps without interruption.
+Session timeout warning: Complete these steps without interruption.
 Microsoft's My Sign-Ins portal will sign you out after about five minutes of inactivity.
-If you see a SAML error, your session timed out.
-Remove your Stanford account from the app and restart the setup process.
+If you see a SAML error, your session timed out, and you can resolve the error with "Sign out everywhere."

 Allow up to 24 hours after completing setup for the new login method with Authenticator to appear.

-Step 1: On your mobile phone, download and install the "Microsoft Authenticator" app.
+Step 1: On your mobile phone, open the "Microsoft Authenticator" in your Work profile.

 Step 2: On your computer, add the Microsoft Authenticator app as a new sign-in method.